ywwy-qn/ESM2_AMP/README.md

 During model training, Optuna is primarily employed for **Bayesian optimization-based hyperparameter selection using the Tree-structured Parzen Estimator (TPE) algorithm**, with key details as follows:

+The training process code is in the [Model_work](https://github.com/ywwy-qn/ESM2_AMP/tree/main/Model_work) directory.

 - In **ESM2_AMPS** model training process, the learning rate was tuned within the range of 1e-5 to 1e-3, while the weight decay was adjusted between 1e-4 and 1e-2.
 For the MLP module, the first hidden layer size was varied from 480 to 640 with a step size of 160, and the second hidden layer size was explored from 80 to 320 with a step size of 80.
 Here are the code [details](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Model_work/ESM2_AMPS/optuna_train_5fold.py) and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/model_pred/ESM2_AMPS_config.yaml).
 - **ESM2_AMP_CSE** model maintained these parameters but extended the weight decay range to 1e-4-1e-1.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/model_pred/ESM2_AMP_CSE_config.yaml).
 - In **ESM2_DPM** model training process, the learning rate was tuned within the range of 1e-6 to 1e-5, while the weight decay was adjusted between 1e-3 and 1e-1.
 For the DNN module, the first hidden layer size varied from 960 to 1280 with a step size of 320, the second hidden layer size was explored from 320 to 640 with a step size of 160, and the last layer was 40 to 160 with 60 steps.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/model_pred/ESM2_DPM_config.yaml).